What is an SSL certificate?

 An Extended Validation certificate is the best option for commercial websites such as web shops and banks, but is also used for government agencies.
 This type of validation requires an extensive check of the company details against a public register, such as the Business Register of the Chamber of Commerce.
-Once the certificate is successfully installed, the company details are added to the certificate details, and both the green lock and the company name are shown in the address bar of your browser.
+Once the certificate is successfully installed, the company details are added to the certificate details available in the browser.

 Legislation regarding SSL